TinyCircuits/TinyCircuits-Whisker-Audio-Amplifier-AST1031/README.md

-# TinyCircuits Whisker Audio Amplifier
+# TinyCircuits Wireling Audio Amplifier
 # AST1031 Rev2

 The design files are located under design_files/ for the TinyCircuits AST1031 Rev 2 PCB.
-This is a whisker board which features a Class-D audio amplifier and speaker connections to boost an audio signal to a speaker.
+This is a Wireling board which features a Class-D audio amplifier and speaker connections to boost an audio signal to a speaker.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.